 Teen grief is more widespread than ever before, and teens need help to get healthy.
 Covid-19 lockdowns prevented crucial everyday connections and school attendance.
 Even worse, most teens know someone who passed away due to drug or alcohol use, life has become very sad and stressful for teens.
-As for Covid-19, it’s causing many deaths of parents and grandparents and it’s preventing teens from socializing normally, attending their usual activities, and going back to school this Fall.
+As for Covid-19, it’s causing many deaths of parents and grandparents and it’s preventing teens from socializing normally, attending their usual activities, and going back to school.
 While schools are now opening up again, teens now have to come back to a new normal.
 How can we help depressed teens?

 Teen grief is something we don’t talk about enough.
 Addiction, as well as Covid 19, has killed so many more this pas year.
 For teens, the loss may be a close friend, or sibling, who is no longer able to attend school or be part of your life because of his or her lifestyle.
 Or it may be someone who died in an accident resulting from alcohol use, or by overdose, or suicide.
 It may be a parent or grandparent.

 Any death from addiction is devastating and traumatic.
 Many families refuse to acknowledge the pain of addiction.
 It’s a family secret to seem like a good family no matter what is happening.
 The closer you were to the person who’s gone, the more painful it is.
 If you’re a teen, it’s crucial for you to know that you are not alone in your grief, and that thousands of others are suffering just like you.
 Death is part of life, and learning how to be resilient in spite of the loss helps you manage not just now, but your future health.

 Managing Teen Grief In A Healthy Way